Development of career plans

 This support combines face-to-face teaching, usually in the form of workshops, transfers in the workplace, information activities and the possibility of individualised support.

-By completing the doctoral training agreement upon registration, doctoral students are asked to start thinking about their career plans.
-This reflection, which begins at the beginning of the doctoral program, gives doctoral students the opportunity to develop the skills necessary for their plans throughout their doctoral training and thus avoid finding themselves, once they have graduated, poorly-equipped to pursue their career.
+By completing the doctoral training agreement upon registration, doctoral candidates are asked to start thinking about their career plans.
+This reflection, which begins at the beginning of the doctoral program, gives doctoral candidates the opportunity to develop the skills necessary for their plans throughout their doctoral training and thus avoid finding themselves, once they have graduated, poorly-equipped to pursue their career.